 Abby (also known as Mama Bird) blogs at Baby Bird’s Farm and Cocina, where she shares adventures in natural parenting, urban homesteading and seasonal cooking.
 She is the proud mama to two girls, born in 2013 and 2011.
 She is a Licensed Clinical Social Worker and Psychotherapist in San Diego, specializing in Maternal Mental Health.

-Abigail Morgan, L.Ac is a Board-certified, licensed acupuncturist and herbalist in private practice at Float Chinese Medical Arts, in Glendale, CA. She specializes in Chinese Medicine for Women's Health and the Childbearing Cycle and blogs about acupuncture, holistic health, fertility and pregnancy and mothering at Mama Float.
-Abigail lives in Los Angeles with her husband and their two children, 3 and 5, who were born at home and spent more hours than she could ever count in Ergos!
+Abigail Morgan, L.Ac, is a licensed acupuncturist and herbalist in private practice in the Los Angeles area, and the owner of Float Chinese Medical Arts.
+She specializes in Women’s and Men’s Health and the Childbearing Cycle, and is passionate about helping parents achieve balance during the process of getting pregnant, the childbearing year, and the postpartum period.
+She blogs about acupuncture, holistic health, fertility and pregnancy and mothering at Mama Float.
+Abigail lives in Northeast LA with her husband and their two children, who were born at home.

 Alyson Brown is a graphic designer and first time mom living with her husband and two bad cats in Bend, Oregon.
 She writes the popular lifestyle blog Unruly Things.

 When she's not spending time snuggling her little boy Wolf, she enjoys the finer things in life like perfectly buttery pie crust, yoga in the afternoon, and napping with the windows open listening to the rain.